-Concurrent enrollment instructors who do not comply with Hawkeye's expectations will be sent notification of non-compliance issues by the NACEP Coordinator, including the appropriate Dean and School Administration.
-If the non-compliance issues continue, the concurrent enrollment instructor will be restricted from teaching Hawkeye concurrent enrollment courses.
+Concurrent enrollment instructors who do not comply with Hawkeye's expectations will be sent notification of non-compliance issues by the Director of High School Partnerships, including the appropriate Dean and School Administration.
+If the non-compliance issues are not resolved according to the jointly agreed upon timeline, the concurrent enrollment instructor will be restricted from teaching Hawkeye concurrent enrollment courses in the future terms.